-Secular puritanism is on the rise and it is more aggressive than Christian puritanism.
+Secular puritanism is on the rise and it is aggressive, unlike Christian puritanism.
 In the wake of recent sex scandals, secular commentators are expressing their concern at the suspension of due process in the law.

 ‘The new puritanism’ was discussed in the 15th-anniversary edition of the BBC’s This Week programme.
 The new puritanism is actually secular puritanism, and it is a backlash from the laissez-faire ‘live and let live’ sexual attitudes of the 1960s.